connectedbydata/connectedbydata.org/_solutions/participation.md

     references:
       - involve-methods
       - participatory-data-stewardship
-more: how we should make decisions collectively
+more: we should make decisions collectively
 ---